 Midtown in San Antonio in Bexar County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
-A significant historical year for this entry is 1888.
+This historical marker is listed in this topic list: Architecture.
+A significant historical year for this entry is 1877.

 Location.
 29° 27.002′ N, 98° 29.826′ W. Marker is in San Antonio, Texas, in Bexar Touch for map.
 Marker is at or near this postal address: 300 West French Place, San Antonio TX 78212, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Otto Koehler House (about 400 feet away, measured in a direct line); Jay Adams House (about 400 feet away); Christ Episcopal Church (about 500 feet away); David J. and May Bock Woodward House (approx. 0.2 miles away); The Women's Club of San Antonio (approx. 0.2 miles away); Monte Vista Historic District (approx. 0.2 miles away); Belknap Place (approx. ¼ mile away); Committee on Public Safety (approx. 0.3 miles away).
 Touch for a list and map of all markers in San Antonio.

 Credits.
 This page was last revised on February 2, 2023.
 It was originally submitted on June 28, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 235 times since then and 54 times this year.
 Photos: 1, 2, 3, 4. submitted on June 28, 2021, by James Hulse of Medina, Texas.